Learning Disability Partnership (LDP)

 We offer specialist services to meet a wide range of needs.

 - We help people to develop the skills to get a job.

 - We help people to take part in social activities.

 - Short-term residential care

 We can provide short breaks so that carers can have a break.

 Shared Lives scheme

-Shared Lives provides the opportunity for short breaks within a family setting.
+Shared Lives provides short breaks within a family setting.
 The scheme supports adults to learn independence within their own communities.
 People can also be supported in a permanent placement.

 Where a person decides to live independently, we make sure they have support to stay safe.